 Mr. Antolini argues that once Holden finds what he's passionate about, he'll be able to allow himself to be in love with knowledge and just forget about the Oral Expression classes that at the moment irritate him to no end.

 Then he gets all poetic about how men have felt exactly this way before, but when people can teach and learn from one another, it's a "beautiful reciprocal arrangement," etc., etc.

 He says it's not that you need to be educated to change the world, but that men who are brilliant and creative and also educated tend to be more valuable than those who are merely brilliant and creative.

-The two of them make up the couch for Holden to sleep on, with a few more hints that Mr. Antolini sure is drinking a lot.
+After Holden yawns (come on, he has been awake for the last 24 hours), the two of them make up the couch for Holden to sleep on, with a few more hints that Mr. Antolini sure is drinking a lot.

-He wakes up when he feels someone's hand on his head – Mr. Antolini is sitting next to the couch (in the dark) and sort of petting Holden's head.
+He wakes up when he feels someone's hand on his head—Mr. Antolini is sitting next to the couch (in the dark) and sort of petting Holden's head.

 It terrifies Holden, who jumps up with a "What the hellya doing?"

 Mr. Antolini responds that he's just "sitting here, admiring—"